 Home maintenance projects.
 Painting rooms, hanging blinds, etc. There's always something.

 Deep conversations interspersed with inappropriate jokes.

 BOOKS: I read whatever looks interesting at the time.
-"Why People Believe Weird Things", by Michael Shermer was pivotal in my life, and so was, "Return to Life", by Jim Tucker.
-Guns, Germs and Steel.
+Certain books have been pivotal at different times in my life, most recently "Return to Life", by Jim Tucker.
+Also Guns, Germs and Steel.
 Sex at Dawn.
-Also a mix of self improvement and science fiction books.
+A mix of self improvement and science fiction books.
 The Honor Harrington series by David Weber.
 I don't believe in keeping books after I've read them, unless they are in the top 5% of everything I've read.
 And yet I still own more bookshelves than chairs.

 MOVIES: I enjoy movies, but only a few are good enough to be quoted later.
 Here are a few of mine:

 The Fifth Element-- "Does anyone else want to negotiate?", the Die Hards-- "Yipee Kai Yay, motherfucker"